MutiatBash/react-limited-counter/README.md

-# Getting Started with the counter App
+# Getting Started with the Limited Counter App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react